rhevorn/shape/CONTRIBUTING.md

 make release-check
 ```

+`tools/shapevet` is a separate Go module so its `golang.org/x/tools`
+dependency does not enter the library module graph.
+For a release, publish the
+root module tag first, then publish the matching nested-module tag (for
+example, `v0.1.0` followed by `tools/shapevet/v0.1.0`).
+Update the root version
+required by `tools/shapevet/go.mod` when the two modules move together.

 Public API changes must update `docs/API.md` and relevant examples.
 After the
 first release, follow the compatibility policy in `docs/API.md`; incompatible
 behavior requires a major version.